The South Cottage at Sissinghurst Castle Garden

 Home to Vita Sackville-West's bedroom and Harold Nicolson's book room, this atmospheric house sits in the middle of the garden as a retreat away from the world.

-Sissinghurst Castle Garden marked an important milestone this winter as we opened the South Cottage for the first time, with previously unseen objects and spaces to explore.
+Sissinghurst Castle Garden marked an important milestone last winter as we opened the South Cottage for the first time, with previously unseen objects and spaces to explore.

 Rarely accessible to the public, the South Cottage was the intimate retreat of famous residents Harold Nicolson and Vita Sackville-West.
 Visitors now have the chance to explore this little-known private space of one of the most influential couples in literary history, including their bedrooms and Harold’s book room where he carried out much of his writing.